nurykim/ChemTrack/README.md

 ## What this app actually is

-It's a self-contained web app that runs entirely in your browser — no server needed.
-Data is saved locally in your browser's storage, and optionally synced to a shared Google Sheet that your whole team can view.
+It's a self-contained web app that runs entirely in your browser — with google sheet.
+Data is saved in your google sheet that your whole team can view.

 ## Step 1 — Save the app as an HTML file